vespakoen/docs/bundles.md

 <a name="routing-to-bundles"></a>
 ## Routing To Bundles

-You can easily setup bundles to handle requests to your application.
-Let's go back to the **application/bundles.php** file and add something:

-	return array(

-		'admin' => array('handles' => 'admin'),

-	);

-Notice the new **handles** option in our array?
-This tells Laravel to load the Admin bundle on any requests where the URI begins with "admin".
-It's a snap to route to your bundles.

 Refer to the documentation on [bundle routing](/docs/routing#bundle-routes) and [bundle controllers](/docs/controllers#controller-routing) for more information on routing and bundles.

 <a name="using-bundles"></a>